 What we don't do:

 The Graduate School at UC does not operate as a central admissions office.
 The majority of typical admissions functions, such as collection of letters of recommendation, application review and transcript evaluation, are conducted at the individual program level.
 Therefore, prospective and current students should communicate directly and as often as necessary with their program office.
-Contact information for each program may be found in the Graduate Program Finder.
+View the list of contact people for your program/college.